 After your final landing our staff will pick you up and bring you and your glider to the

-Back in the hangar clean your glider, return battery, maintenance release, camera and
+Back in the hangar clean your glider, return battery, maintenance release.

 A Typical Flight: